ainapuig/ainapuig.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Clinical Assistant Professor of Economics at [Pace University](https://www.pace.edu/){:target="_blank"}.
+I'm a Clinical Assistant Professor of Economics at [Pace University](https://www.pace.edu/){:target="_blank"} and Visiting Instructor at the [Levy Economics Institute of Bard College](https://www.bard.edu/levygrad/faculty/){:target="_blank"}.
 My research interests are in applied macroeconomics, monetary economics, and consumer finance.

 Email: apuig [at] pace.edu